elegant-scipy/elegant-scipy/markdown/ch6.markdown

 nx.draw(g, pos=layout,
         with_labels=True, node_color='white')
 ```
+<--! caption text="A simple network plotted with NetworkX" -->

 You can see that the nodes fall naturally into two groups, 0, 1, 2 and 3, 4, 5.
 Can the Fiedler vector tell us this?
 First, we must compute the degree matrix